jpedrocf/Data-Engineering-Indian-Chess/Databricks/Read-me.md

 Looking at highly ranked players with high ratings (female >2300 and male >2600), we have this result for both [male](https://imgur.com/W9u4KnM) and [female](https://imgur.com/QoR6wLJ) categories, with India being the second federation with the highest number of players in these conditions.
 Here we can see the notebooks about each one [Male >2600 rating](https://github.com/jpedrocf/ProjetoMVPBancodeDados/blob/main/Databricks/2.%20Silver%20to%20Gold/FIDE%20-%20Players/Male/silver%20to%20gold%20-%20%3E2600%20rating%20count.py) and [Female >2300 rating](https://github.com/jpedrocf/ProjetoMVPBancodeDados/blob/main/Databricks/2.%20Silver%20to%20Gold/FIDE%20-%20Players/Female/silver%20to%20gold%20-%20%3E2300%20rating%20count.py).

+Looking at players with the title of [GM (male)](https://imgur.com/kKqGbYa) and [WGM (female)](https://imgur.com/ucmhk6k), we can observe that India is the third federation with the most GMs and WGMs (tied with Germany for WGMs), and it also has the highest average rating among the top 10 countries with the most active GMs.
+Here we can see the notebooks about each one [Male GM Count](https://github.com/jpedrocf/ProjetoMVPBancodeDados/blob/main/Databricks/2.%20Silver%20to%20Gold/FIDE%20-%20Players/Male/silver%20to%20gold%20-%20count%20GM%20avg.%20rating.py) and [Female WGM Count](https://github.com/jpedrocf/ProjetoMVPBancodeDados/blob/main/Databricks/2.%20Silver%20to%20Gold/FIDE%20-%20Players/Female/silver%20to%20gold%20-%20WGM%20count%20avg.%20rating.py)